iits-consulting/terraform-opentelekomcloud-crd-installer/README.md

+# :warning: IMPORTANT NOTICE

+Effective July 11th, 2025, **this repository will be moved to [terraform-kubernetes-crd-installer](https://github.com/iits-consulting/terraform-kubernetes-crd-installer)** and no longer maintained.
+In order to continue receiving the latest updates and support, **please transition to using our new repository**.

 ## Custom Resource Definition Installer

 A module designed to automatically extract the crds from Helm charts and install them on the target kubernetes cluster.
 The module can be used with existing CRDs without importing.